Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Samoyeds are usually considered to be decently smart dogs.
 However, measuring canine intelligence is challenging, if not impossible.
 While some dogs are great at hunting, others may be great at police work.
 How do you compare the two?

 Often, when someone asks how smart a dog is, they're asking how easy that breed is to train.
-However, there are many smart breeds that don't train easily due to a lack of obedience.
-In other words, they know exactly what you're saying, but don't feel like doing it.
+However, there are many smart breeds that don't train easily due to differences in motivation, reinforcement history, and breed-specific behavioral traits rather than a lack of intelligence.
+In other words, they may recognize learned cues but may not consistently respond, depending on context and reinforcement.
 The Samoyed falls into this category.

 Dogster_Website dividers_v1_Jan 18 2024-03